exist2021/tft/content/page/A note on the wonderful zettelkasten note-taking app called "The Archive".md

-A 🧵on the wonderful  Zettelkasten Note-taking app called "The Archive".
+A 🧵on the wonderful [zettelkasten]({{< ref "zettelkasten" >}}) Note-taking app called "The Archive".
 After so much of prancing around, I feel I have come to my resting place as far as a note-taking app is concerned.
-I am using a #zettelkasten note-taking app called "The Archive".
+I am using a zettelkasten note-taking app called "The Archive".

 > These are my first impressions as I am just 30 days into my generous 60-day trial.
 So let me know if I have missed out on any outstanding features.